Château de Saint-Cloud: 17th century

-After the death of Jérôme de Gondi in 1604, his son Jean-Baptiste II de Gondi sold the château to Jean de Bueil, Comte de Sancerre, who died shortly afterward.
+After the death of Jérôme de Gondi in 1604, his son Jean-Baptiste II de Gondi sold the château to Jean de Bueil, comte de Sancerre, who died shortly afterward.
 The château was bought back by Jean-François de Gondi, archbishop of Paris.
-His embellishment notably included gardens by Thomas Francine.
+His embellishments notably included gardens by Thomas Francine.

 After the death of Jean-François de Gondi in 1654, the château was inherited by Philippe-Emmanuel de Gondi and then by his nephew Henri de Gondi, known as the Duke of Retz.
 The latter sold the property in 1655 to Barthélemy Hervart, a banker of German extraction who was intendant then surintendant des finances.
 He enlarged the park to 12 hectares and did considerable rebuilding.
 He built a grande cascade (not the present one) in the park.

 Garden details that seem to be of this phase of Saint-Cloud were drawn by Israël Silvestre.
 It was built in the Italian style, with an invisibly flat roof and frescoed façades.
 Its gardens descended in a series of terraces to the Seine, with fountains at each level.

-On 8 October 1658, Hervart organised a sumptuous feast at Saint-Cloud in honour of the young Louis XIV, his brother, "Monsieur", Philippe of France, Duke of Orléans, their mother Anne of Austria and Cardinal Mazarin.
+On 8 October 1658, Hervart organised a sumptuous feast at Saint-Cloud in honour of the young Louis XIV, his brother, Philippe I, Duke of Orléans (Monsieur), their mother Anne of Austria, and Cardinal Mazarin.
 On 25 October, Monsieur bought the château and its grounds for 240,000 livres.

 It appears that Mazarin pressed the sale, contributing to a policy of building a network of royal châteaux to the west of Paris and relieving the excessively enriched Hervart from the fate of Nicolas Fouquet, whose fête at Vaux-le-Vicomte precipitated his fall and imprisonment.

 Monsieur was engaged in building operations at Saint-Cloud until his death in 1701.
 The works were designed and constructed by his architect Antoine Le Pautre, who built the wings in 1677.
 The château as it was reconstructed for Monsieur took the form of a "U" open to the east, towards the Seine, with the Gondi château, which had faced south, integrated into its left wing.
-To the rear, a long orangery formed a wing that prolonged the right wing of the court.
-The entrance avenue, bordered by dependencies, some of which survive, arrived on an angle from the bridge.
+To the rear, a long orangery formed a wing that prolonged the right wing of the courtyard.
+The entrance avenue, bordered by dependencies (some of which survive), arrived on an angle from the bridge.